andiveloper/eventor/README.md

 publishing the response onto another Kafka topic.

 In the cloud-native Kubernetes world a common use case could be to add `eventor` as a sidecar container to your existing pod.
-That way your so far synchronous RESTful service is immediately opened up for an event-driven architecture.
+That way your so far synchronous RESTful service is immediately opened up for an event-driven architecture without any code changes.

 ![eventor](eventor.png?raw=true "eventor")